Conservation Management Plan – Black Pig’s Dyke at Scotshouse

 Monaghan County Council commissioned a Conservation Management Plan to assess the heritage significance of the dyke in this location and to identify a series of measures by which its heritage can be better conserved, protected and interpreted.
 These will culminate in a prioritised action plan of projects for implementation as funding becomes available.
 The project will help inform the conversation of the wider lengths of the Dyke elsewhere in the County.

-This work has now been completed and the draft plan can be viewed at the following links:
+This work has now been completed and the final plan and supporting documentation can be viewed at the following links: